 Of course, the berries are a good addition to daily diet.
-In Colombia, acai is turned into a common and popular drink.
-It can also be used to make desserts, smoothies, and to add onto breakfast cereals.
+In Colombia, acai popular drink and is also used to make desserts, smoothies, and to add to breakfast cereals.

 Health Benefits of Eating Acai

-Acai became a major topic in the press when marketers started selling it as a weight loss aid, as well as a solution for diabetes and other chronic illnesses.
-There are no studies to substantiate these claims.
-Early research has found, however, that acai has a high antioxidant content, and we know that antioxidants play a big role in protecting the body from today’s common diseases.
+Acai became a major topic in the press when marketers started selling it as a weight loss aid, as a aide for diabetes and blood sugar maintenance, and other chronic illnesses.
+There are no studies to substantiate these claims (yet) but early research has found that acai has a high antioxidant content, and we know that antioxidants play a big role in protecting the body from today's common diseases.

-If scientists continue to study acai, they may find that it can play a role in preventing a lot of common health issues.
+If scientists continue to study acai, they may find that it can play a role in the prevention of a lot of today's most prevalent health concerns.
 Acai is high in fiber, for example, which can help maintain a healthy digestive tract and reduce stomach upset.
-It’s also a good source of vitamin C and ellagic acid, which is the same powerful acid found in green tea.
-It has “anthocyanins” similar to those found in red wine, which have been linked to a reduced risk of heart disease.
-Some early studies have also found that it may have anti-inflammatory properties that could be helpful in people with allergies.
+It's also a good source of vitamin C and ellagic acid, which is the same powerful acid found in green tea.
+It has anthocyanins similar to those found in red wine, which have been linked to a reduced risk of heart disease and some early studies have also found that it may have anti-inflammatory properties that could be helpful in people with allergies.